What Is Dysthymia? Learning More About Persistent Depressive Disorder

 To be diagnosed with persistent depressive disorder, an adult must have signs and symptoms for at least two years.
 During this time frame, people with persistent depressive disorder will not be without an episode of depression for more than two months at a time.
 Without treatment, these signs and symptoms can continue for years.

-Is dysthymia a serious mental illness?
+Is dysthymia a serious mental health illness?

-What is the best medication for dysthymia?
+What is worse than dysthymia?

 - Previous Article